Negativity is the process of getting into an unintended rut.

 There is a connection between the things you think and the things you experience.

-If my method for feeing gratitude is too corny for you, then try this: imagine for a moment that the universe is an infinite field of intelligence, creativity and compassion that is automatically configured to give you more of what you’re habitually focused upon.
+If my method for feeling gratitude is too corny for you, then try this: imagine for a moment that the universe is configured to give you more of what you’re habitually focused upon.

 Try to remember that your vibrations and your prosperity go hand-in-hand.

 For example, everyone has secret beliefs about money.
 A person’s relationship with the energy system that is “money” creates a vibrational field.